Edward Paredes

-Edward Miguel Paredes Cruz (born September 30, 1986) is a Dominican professional baseball pitcher who is a free agent.
+Edward Miguel Paredes Cruz (born September 30, 1986) is a Dominican former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Los Angeles Dodgers in 2017 and 2018.

 Career

 Seattle Mariners

 Paredes was signed as a non-drafted free agent by the Seattle Mariners on May 12, 2005.
-He played in their farm system through 2011, reaching as high as Triple-A for the Tacoma Rainers.
+He played in their farm system through 2011, reaching as high as Triple-A for the Tacoma Rainiers.
 He was a post-season All Star for the Everett AquaSox of the Northwest League in 2007.
 He became a free agent after the 2011 season.

 Cleveland Indians

 Paredes pitched in the Dominican Winter League in 2011 and 2012, but did not rejoin affiliated baseball until he signed as a minor league free agent by the Cleveland Indians in January 2013.
 He had an 8.10 ERA in six appearances for the Akron Aeros of the Eastern League before he was released on April 19, 2013.